 Lord Of The Rings Online is also faithful to the books, with plenty of neat little touches for those into the lore.
 It's an aging MMO now, first released in 2007, and it was fairly old-fashioned even at release, but it continues to receive updates even now.
 For reference, the devs Standing Stone Games have promised additions to classes, crafting, in-game events, treasure hunts, and countless more.
-Not to mention a huge amount of its content is free-to-play and will take you all the way up to level 95 through the Helm's Deep expansion.
+Not to mention a huge amount of its content is free-to-play, and will take you all the way up to level 95 through the Helm's Deep expansion.

 Black Desert Online might be one of the nicest looking MMOs out there, with a vast, gorgeous world that puts a lot of others in the genre to shame.
 It's worth downloading just to play around with its gorgeous characters creator.

 You've also got fast-paced combat with an emphasis on aiming, dodging, and blocking in real time, but what really sets Black Desert Online apart is its focus on building empires and civilisations.
 Yes, you can play this as an action-RPG or MMO, but there's a huge amount of depth if you want to go a bit Age of Empires.
 You can hire workers, set up production chains, and even set up full-on businesses, like this one centered around brewing beer.